grafana/grafana-infinity-datasource/docs/sources/json.md

 }
 ```

-In the above json, if `$.premium_customers` is the root selector then only "john doe" will return.
+In the above JSON, if `$.premium_customers` is the root selector then only "john doe" will return.
 If `$.*` is the root selector all the three rows will be returned.

 ## UQL Parser

-If you are looking for more JSON options like group by, order by, JSONata, field manipulation etc, then [UQL query](https://grafana.com/docs/plugins/yesoreyeram-infinity-datasource/latest/query/uql/) is the one you need.
-Following is the simple UQL command to parse
+If you are looking for more JSON options like `group by`, `order by`, JSONata, field manipulation or similar, then use [UQL query](https://grafana.com/docs/plugins/yesoreyeram-infinity-datasource/latest/query/uql/).
+Below you will find a UQL command:

 ```sql
 parse-json